ionicdominicana/Awesome-development-tools/README.md

 * Tell everyone 📢
 * Bring a 🍺 to somebody from the team.
-* Do nott forget saying thanks 🤓.
+* Do not forget saying thanks 🤓.
 * etc.